input-output-hk/essential-cardano-content/content/glossary/voltaire.md

 image_text: null
 ---

-**Voltaire**: the fifth phase of Cardano development in which [treasury](https://www.essentialcardano.io/glossary/treasury) and [governance](https://www.essentialcardano.io/glossary/governance) capabilities are being delivered.
+The fifth phase of Cardano development in which [treasury](https://www.essentialcardano.io/glossary/treasury) and [governance](https://www.essentialcardano.io/glossary/governance) capabilities are being delivered.